New Meadow: Expansion and developments

 In December 2019 the ground capacity increased slightly by just two seats.
-These seats were luxery seats added to the Roland Wycherley Stand known as the best seats in the house.
+These seats were luxury seats added to the Roland Wycherley Stand known as the best seats in the house.

 After the first nine seasons hosted at New Meadow, the average attendance for first-team league matches stood at 5,612, approximately 57% of capacity (see table below), with no confirmed prospect of stadium expansion in the foreseeable future as of July 2016.

 In September 2014, Shrewsbury drew Chelsea at home in the fourth round of the League Cup.
 With the club anticipating a high demand for tickets, C.E.O.
 Matt Williams proposed that temporary seating could be erected in the corners between the existing stands.
 In order to maintain segregation between home and away supporters, and to allow access for emergency vehicles, the proposals were later reduced to two temporary stands at the South (home) end of the ground, With match tickets selling out on their first day of general sale, the club confirmed the plans on 13 October 2014, which temporarily raised the capacity of New Meadow to 10,361.

 Subsequent developments on the stadium site include 5G 5-a-side and 7-a-side pitches currently operated by Powerleague, and a community centre run by "Shrewsbury Town in the Community" which opened on land behind the South stand in 2016.
 A memorial garden area to remember fans, staff and players who have died was also relocated near the entrance to the stadium in the same year.
 Shropshire Football Association are also based at New Meadow, with their county office located in a building at the rear of the South stand.

 The food retailer Lidl submitted plans to build a supermarket at the stadium site in May 2016, however this was partly reliant on the local council agreeing to move land earmarked for community use at the North end of the ground to another part of the site.
 Planning permission for the Lidl development and a new community pitch was approved in April 2017, with building work due to begin the following month.